 Changes to the HECM Program

-Under new rules, which went into effect on September 30, 2013, borrowers are not able to access as much of the value in their home compared to the maximum amount available before this date.
+Under rules that went into effect in 2013, borrowers are not able to access as much of the value in their home compared to the maximum amount available before this time.
 In the past, borrowers could choose between a standard HECM or a saver HECM.
-Now these loans have been combined into a single HECM loan and borrowers can access around 85% of what was previously available
+Now these loans have been combined into a single HECM loan.

 The rules also limit disbursements at closing or during the first year.
 For example, a homeowner who is eligible for a reverse mortgage totalling $200,000 would be allowed to get only $120,000 (60% of the total) in the first year (subject to a few exceptions, such as if the borrower's existing mortgage, for example, exceeds the 60% limit).
 The goal of these changes is to encourage people to access their home equity slowly and steadily over the years, rather than all at once.

-- requiring the use of a financial assessment in making a reverse mortgage loan to ensure that homeowners can afford the taxes and insurance payments, and
+- requiring the use of a financial assessment in making a reverse mortgage loan to ensure that homeowners can afford the taxes and insurance payments (effective as of March 2015), and

-- establishing a set-aside account for taxes and insurance if a lender determines that a homeowner may not be able to keep up with these payments (or the lender can pay these charges through disbursements from the line of credit or by withholdings from the monthly disbursements.)
+- establishing a set-aside account for taxes and insurance if a lender determines that a homeowner may not be able to keep up with these payments.

 For More Information